-The Treasurer and Director of Corporate Finance will have responsibility for directing/ implementing the activities of the Commodity Price Hedging program, as well as the establishment of procedures consistent with this Policy.
-Such procedures shall include explicit delegation of authority to persons responsible for Commodity Price Hedging activities.
-No person shall be permitted to engage in a Commodity Price Hedging activity except as provided for under the terms of this Policy.
-The Treasurer and Director of Corporate Finance will be responsible for all activities undertaken and shall establish a system of controls to regulate the activities of staff.
+The Treasurer and Director of RPAM,Corporate Finance will have responsibility for directing/\implementing the activities of the Commodity pricePrice Hedging program, as well as the establishment of procedures consistent with this Policy.
+Such procedures shall include explicit delegation of authority to persons responsible for Commodity pricePrice Hedging activities.

+No person shall be permitted to engage in a Commodity <a href="price-Pri iv.
+Requirements for Outside Advice v.
+Financial Payments

 Notwithstanding, the Region may delegate specific authority to an "Agent" of the Region as contemplated under section G.(4.) of this Policy.
-The authority delegated will be strictly governed by the terms of an agency contract that will be approved by the Treasurer and Director of Corporate Finance, authorized under the Document Execution By-Law.
+The authority delegated will be strictly governed by the terms of an agency contract that will be approved by the Treasurer and Director of RPAMCorporate Finance, authorized under the Document Execution By-Law.